atr-coding/stdbuild/Readme.md

 > Q: Do you need to downward propagate the need to compile packages with debugging flags or should the packages be responsible for checking/handling that?
 > A:

+## After thoughts
+> After initial prototyping, I decided the best course of action involving the design of the library's interface was to use inheritance instead of a POD/function design as it better captured the idea of what a package is while also allowing for a cleaner syntax and logic to be performed in the constructor.
+Since the package's type doesn't actually matter and it simply gets decomposed into its base type (std::build::package) once it's passed into a 'create' method, I would like to look into the idea of allowing both designs to be used side-by-side if possible.